7 Steps to Creating an Organised Office

 Do you consider yourself to be an organised person in the office?

-When businesses goes through busy periods of time, (or most of the time, in many cases for businesses), we can begin to lose focus on keeping our office organised.
+When businesses goes through busy periods of time, we can begin to lose focus on keeping our office organised.
 Maintaining an organised environment enables you to work more effectively.
 The team at Disabled Living share our top tips to help you keep your office organised.

 Keep your phone within a good reach and on your dominant side so that you’re not struggling to reach over and manage two things at once.